ray-project/enhancements/reps/2023-12-14-virtual-cluster.md

   remote_nodes: {}
 ```

 Then another 1 CPU task is submitted.
-Now even the root physical cluster has no available resources, autoscaler will add a new node.
+Now even the root physical cluster has no available resources, autoscaler will add a new node and a new virtual node will be created out of it to satisfy the 1 CPU demand.

 ```
 Raylet1: